-Apply for the 2020 Ignatian Family Teach-In for Justice.
-Applications are due October 15.
+Application for the 2020 Ignatian Family Teach-In for Justice is closed.

 The events of this year emphasize the need to gather as members of a community committed to social justice for continued education and action.
 From October 19-26, take a stand with us as part of the largest annual Catholic social justice gathering in the United States.

 October 19-23: Participants can view the workshops that are of interest to them and sign up to participate in a roundtable discussion with the session facilitator that will take place in the evenings.